Tag-based regulation of modules in genetic programming improves context-dependent problem solving: Methods

 When a signal triggers a function, the function executes with the signal's associated data as input.
-SignalGP programs handle many signals simultaneously by processing and responding to each in parallel threads of execution.
+SignalGP programs can handle many signals simultaneously by processing and responding to each in parallel threads of execution.
 Threads each contain local memory registers for performing computations.
-Additionally, concurrently executing threads may interact by writing to and reading from a shared `global' memory buffer.
+Additionally, concurrently executing threads may interact by writing to and reading from a shared global memory buffer.
+For this work, we guaranteed deterministic thread execution using a round robin scheduler to step each thread forward one step (\textit{i.e.}, one instruction) synchronously.

-The instruction set for SignalGP allows programs to generate internal signals, broadcast external signals, and otherwise work in a tag-based context.
-In this work, each instruction contains one tag and three numeric arguments.
+The SignalGP instruction set allows programs to generate internal signals, broadcast external signals, and otherwise work in a tag-based context.
+In this work, each instruction contains one tag and three integer arguments.
 Arguments may modify the effect of an instruction, often specifying memory locations or fixed values.
 For example, instructions may refer to and call internal program modules using tag-based referencing; when an instruction generates a signal (\textit{e.g.}, to be used internally or broadcast), the instruction's tag is used as the signal's tag.